New Mexico League Positions

 Role of Government

 State government and the legal process must work to reconcile the many claims on New Mexico water in a manner that is open and as fair as possible.
-Among other considerations:
+Among other considerations

 - Communal as well as private interests must be respected in applying water law;